codyvi/NLP-Activities/Actividad Integradora 2/README.md

 Todas las dependencias vienen adjuntas en el **requirements.txt**.

-Recomendamos tener un *venv* para instalar las dependencias de forma independiente.
+Recomendamos tener un *venv* para instalar las dependencias de forma independiente y correr el notebook desde *colab*

 Make sure to have **nltk, tweepy, numpy, scikit-learn,  tensorflow, SpeechBrain, praw, kaggle, pandas, keras,** and **matplotlib** packages installed in your Python environment.

 All dependencies are attached in the **requirements.txt**.

-We do recommend to create a *venv* for this particular proyect in order not to mix dependencies.
+We do recommend to create a *venv* for this particular proyect in order not to mix dependencies and to run the notebook in *colab*.

 `$ pip install -r requirements.txt`